jtmoon79/super-speedy-syslog-searcher/README.md

 Ambiguous named timezones will be rejected, e.g. "SST".

---prepend-tz and --dt-offset function indepdendently:
+--prepend-tz and --dt-offset function independently:
 --prepend-tz affects what is pre-printed before each printed log message line.
 --dt-offset is used to interpret processed log message datetime stamps that do not have a timezone offset.